 Southbank Centre’s Wintertime Festival

-The Southbank Centre’s Wintertime Festival has a full and interesting schedule of entertainment for all the family until 4th January 2018.
-Highlights include live shows, a winter market, and ABBA sing-alongs.
+The Southbank Centre’s Wintertime Festival has a busy schedule of entertainment for all the family from 9th November 2018 to 6th January 2019.
+Highlights include live shows, a winter market, and global street food.

 Christmas in Leicester Square